Forecast issued at 4:15 pm EST on Tuesday 2 September 2014.

 Partly cloudy.
-Areas of frost and patchy fog in the morning.
+Areas of frost in the east early in the morning.
 Light winds.
-Overnight temperatures falling to around minus 1 with daytime temperatures reaching around 13.
+Overnight temperatures falling to around 2 with daytime temperatures reaching around 16.

 Mostly sunny.
 Areas of morning frost in the southeast.
 Light winds.
 Overnight temperatures falling to between 1 and 4 with daytime temperatures reaching around 18.

 Saturday 6 September

 Sunny.
 Light winds.
 Overnight temperatures falling to around 4 with daytime temperatures reaching around 19.

 The next routine forecast will be issued at 5:40 am EST Wednesday.